wagtail/wagtail-localize/README.md

 To run the test app interactively, use `tox -e interactive`, visit `http://127.0.0.1:8020/admin/` and log in with `admin`/`changeme`.

+### Performance benchmarks

+See [`benchmarks/README.md`](benchmarks/README.md) for the benchmark catalog, methodology, and commands for reproducible before/after measurements.

 ## Support

 For support, please use [GitHub Discussions](https://github.com/wagtail/wagtail-localize/discussions) or ask a question on the `#multi-language` channel on [Wagtail's Slack instance](https://wagtail.org/slack/).